canonical/charmed-kubeflow-uats/README.md

 ```

 ### Run behind proxy

-#### Running using Notebook
+#### Prerequistes
-To run the tests behind proxy using Notebook:
+**To run the tests behind proxy using Notebook or using the driver, the following step is neccessary:**

-1. Edit the PodDefault `tests/proxy-poddefault.yaml` to replace the placeholders for:
+Edit the PodDefault `tests/proxy-poddefault.yaml` to replace the placeholders for:
    * `<proxy_address>:<proxy_port>`: The address and port of your proxy server
    * `<cluster cidr>`: you can get this value by running:
       ```